abhiiux/Spaceship-Sim/README.md

 # Spaceship-Sim
-A casual Spaceship sim game inspired from no man's sky and War_Thunder.
+A casual Spaceship sim game inspired from No man's sky and War_Thunder.